ycyang18/RISE-project-MultiNERD/README.md

 nohup python train.py > nohup/train/output.out &
 ```

-After the training is completed, the checkpoint model and logs will be stored undered the `result/MODEL_NAME` directory.
+Upon completion of the training, the following artifacts are stored in the `result/MODEL_NAME` directory:

-The corresponding parameters of the model will be loaded to do the testing.
+1. `args.json`: Contains the configuration and arguments used during the training session, which will be loaded to do the testing
+2. `logs.tsv`: Records the training logs and tracks the progression of key metrics at various stages
+3. `model.pkl`: Model checkpoint

 ## Testing